Arjun Singh (West Bengal politician): Challenges

 Singh won his Lok Sabha seat despite significant challenges.
 He claimed that many cases were made on him by ruling party TMC within the two months after joining BJP to allegedly harass him.
 Barrackpore Police tried to arrest him before Counting Day of the 2019 Indian general election.
 Singh appealed to the Supreme Court of India for relief and the court agreed.
 His house was also attacked with bombs and his car was also damaged by a TMC worker who threw stones, bombs and bricks.
 His son also had to face attacks in his car.

 Even after the elections, the violence against Singh continued, his residence was attacked with seven rounds of fire and two bombs were hurled near his office and residence.

 On 1 September 2019, Singh sustained a head injury during a clash between BJP and TMC supporters over control of party-office at Shyamnagar, which is under Jagatdal assembly constituency.
 He said that his car was vandalised by TMC cadres.

-On 5 July 2020 once again he claimed that his car was vandalised By TMC Cadres at Halisahar, he was present in house of a BJP worker for virtual meeting preparation for JP Nadda.
+On 5 July 2020 once again he claimed that his car was vandalised by TMC Cadres at Halisahar, he was present in house of a BJP worker for virtual meeting preparation for JP Nadda.
 However, local TMC leader Subodh Adhikari denied the claim and said it was the BJP MP who instigated the attack.

 The Supreme Court on Friday protected BJP leaders Arjun Singh, Kailash Vijayvargiya, Pawan Singh, Mukul Roy and Saurav Singh from any coercive steps to be taken by the West Bengal Police in FIRs registered against them which are pending investigation.

+Controversy

+Bengal court issues arrest warrant against Arjun Singh.
+He was accused of firing shots at a couple of TMC workers in North 24 Parganas district of West Bengal.